-The IONA® Software for analysis automatically processes sequenced DNA fragments and clinical data such as prior risks, like maternal age, into a self-contained or printable report.
+The IONA® Software automatically processes sequenced DNA fragments and clinical data such as prior risks like maternal age, into a self-contained or printable report.
 IONA® test results are exportable in common formats to enable local off-line further analysis and monitoring.
-Reports can be customised by the hospital or clinics requirements and can be translated into local languages.
+Reports can be customised to meet the hospital or clinic's requirements and can be translated into local languages.
 The IONA® test report gives clear, easy to interpret results of high risk or low risk for each trisomy.
 High risk results should be confirmed with a follow-up diagnostic test.
 Risk scores can be combined with other markers (e.g. biochemical) to provide the most accurate probability assessment.

 IONA® test results are reported as:

 Low Risk: it is very unlikely the pregnancy is affected by trisomy 21, 18 or 13